-UX Research, UX and UI Design, UAT
+UX Research, UX and UI Design, Usability Testing

 The app design had to provide the Revolt team with a style guide which could be used across their marketing, sales, brand and internal communications.

-The majority of the screens and elements were designed to give the appearance of stacked blocks beside each other, interchanging colours between black and white to add a sense of dynamism and contrast to the entire experience, and with the electric green behaving as a common anchor between the two themes.
+Throughout the app, we only used one typeface – the minimal, wide, and geometric Montserrat in uppercase to give the text a generously blocky look and a futuristic angle.
+The majority of the screens and elements were designed to give the appearance of stacked blocks beside each other, interchanging colours between black and white to add a sense of dynamism and contrast to the entire experience.
+The electric green served as a common anchor between the two themes.

 Head of Product Design at Revolt Motors